-- Proposals will be reviewed in the broader coastwide regulatory and management context. - Management goals and objectives will be achieved with a combination of coastwide management and site-by-site management.
+- Only complete and officially submitted proposals are eligible for review. - Proposals will be reviewed in the broader coastwide regulatory and management context. - Management goals and objectives will be achieved with a combination of coastwide management and site-by-site management.
 Groups and their proposals must demonstrate knowledge of, and take into consideration, current regulations, restrictions, enforcement mechanisms and protections. - Proposals must state objectives, goals, recommended management measures, and suggested measurable results and outcomes from proposals. - Proposing entities must also state how the proposed site will change protections from the status quo.
 A proposed site must include some change from status quo. - Proposal review must consider how each proposed site, both individually and in context of all designated sites, addresses and furthers the goals, objectives, management principles, and policies within the Rocky Habitat Management Strategy. - All proposals must align with the goals, objectives, management principles, and policies outlined in the broader Rocky Habitat Management Strategy.